NgxQ130105/args---OpenCV/README.md

 # args---OpenCV

-USING ARGS TO INPUT DATAS COORDINATES FROM CMD
+Using ARGS to input datas and coordinates from CMD